Notes for before and after getting AI-900, AI-100, AI-102 certified, as we automate AI workflows in the Azure PaaS cloud

 Previous exam 774 is now been retired.
 It was based on VIDEO: Azure Machine Learning Studio (classic) web services, which reflected “All Microsoft all the time” using proprietary “pickle” (pkl) model files.
 Classes referencing it are now obsolete.

-DP-203 Data Engineering on Microsoft Azure goes into how to use machine learning in Azure Synapse Analytics.
+DP-203 Data Engineering on Microsoft Azure goes into how to use machine learning within Azure Synapse Analytics.

 AI-900